keptn/keptn.github.io/content/docs/0.6.0/manage/project/index.md

   helm delete --purge sockshop-staging
   ```

-- delete all Kubernetes namespaces that have been created by Keptn in your cluster, e.g.:
+- Delete all Kubernetes namespaces that have been created by Keptn in your cluster, e.g.:
   - sockshop-dev
   - sockshop-staging
   - sockshop-production

     by executing:

   ```console
   kubectl delete namespace sockshop-dev sockshop-staging sockshop-production